-Recording shows Iran knew immediately it had shot down plane -Zelenskiy
+Recording shows Iran knew immediately it had shot down plane: Zelenskiy

 All 176 people aboard the flight were killed when the plane crashed shortly after takeoff en route from Tehran to Kiev on Jan.
 8.

-After denying blame for three days, Iran acknowledged shooting it down, saying it done so by mistake while under high alert, hours after it had fired at U.S. targets in retaliation for a U.S. strike that killed an Iranian general.

-In a television interview, Zelenskiy said the leaked audio “proves that the Iranian side knew from the start that our plane had been hit by a missile”.
+The leaked audio “proves that the Iranian side knew from the start that our plane had been hit by a missile,” Zelenskiy said in a television interview.

 “He says that ‘it seems to me that a missile is flying’, he says it in both Persian and English, everything is fixed there,” Zelenskiy said.

+Iran has said it worked as quickly as possible to determine what happened to the plane.
+The Iranian commander who first acknowledged the plane had been shot down said he informed the authorities on the day of the crash.

+Iran has faced pressure from Ukraine and other countries whose citizens were on board the flight to send evidence abroad for international investigations.

-The Iranian official in charge of accident investigations at Iran’s Civil Aviation Organization criticized Ukraine for releasing the recording.
+The Iranian official in charge of accident investigations at Iran’s Civil Aviation Organization called it a “strange move” by Ukraine to release the confidential recording.

-“The technical investigation team of the Ukrainian airline crash, in a strange move, published the secret audio file of the communications of a pilot of a plane that was flying at the same time as the Ukrainian plane,” Hassan Rezaifar said, according to the semi-official Mehr news agency.

-“This action by the Ukrainians led to us not sharing any more evidence with them.”
+“This action by the Ukrainians led to us not sharing any more evidence with them,” the official, Hassan Rezaifar said, according to the semi-official Mehr news agency.

 In the recording, a pilot for Aseman, an Iranian airline, can be heard radioing the control tower that he has seen what he believes is a missile.